YunoSylph/PlantUML-things/LAB3/README.md

 ## 4. Use Case Diagram

-# Use Case Diagram for Kursach V8 2.5L Twin-Turbo GT3S (With Planned Functionality)
+# Use Case Diagram for Kursach V8 2.5L Twin-Turbo GT3S

 This document explains the **Use Case Diagram** for the **Kursach V8 2.5L Twin-Turbo GT3S** project.
 The diagram outlines the system's core functionalities along with planned enhancements, designed with smooth rounded lines to improve readability and ensure a professional visual flow.